How To Arrange Furniture In A Long Narrow Living Room

 When I refresh my decor for each season, I take the opportunity to

-reassess the living room layout
+reassess the long living room layout

 and see the best way to arrange the room.
 Arranging furniture in a long,

-entertaining and areas for sitting quietly?
+conversation zones for entertaining and areas for sitting quietly?

 Long Living Room Layout

 It's important to get this space right and make the room feel at its best.
+A

-With a little creativity and some practical tips, you can create a
+With a little creativity and some practical tips, you can create a functional

 comfortable and inviting space for you and your family to enjoy.